 At Photography Travel Tours we search out the most photogenic and iconic locations on the planet.

-Santorini is right up there at the top to the list.
-This is not to be missed on your “Photographic Bucket List”!
+Santorini is right up there at the top of the list — not to be missed on your “Photographic Bucket List”!
 Here is what the people of Santorini, an ancient island in the Greek Cyclades, have to say about their beloved homeland: “So much has been written about this mysterious sea realm, the colorful land, the enchanting sunsets and the clear blue skies of Santorini.
 Words cannot express the grandeur of an island that knows how to get reborn out of the ashes.”

-Since words fail, we reach for our cameras and find endless subjects to photograph on this magical island and its 4 white-washed towns which decoratively flow over the crest of the hills circling the world’s largest inhabited volcanic caldera.
+Since words fail, we reach for our cameras and find endless subjects to photograph on this magical island and its 4 whitewashed towns which decoratively cascade from the crest down the hills circling the world’s largest inhabited volcanic caldera.

 We fell in love with this island over 30 years ago and keep returning happily.
 Join us for a wonderful photography travel tour to one of the most photogenic places in the world.